19hours/sg-statutes/Acts/Insurance Act.md

 “registered insurer” means an insurer which is for the time being registered under section 8;

-“statutory balance-sheet” and “statutory valuation” mean respectively a balance-sheet lodged with the Authority in order to comply with section 36(1), and a valuation of which the results are shown in a valuation balance-sheet lodged with it on an actuarial investigation made in order to comply with section 37(1).
+“statutory balance-sheet” and “statutory valuation” mean respectively a balance-sheet lodged with the Authority in order to comply with section 36(1), and a valuation of which the results are shown in a valuation balance-sheet lodged with it on an actuarial investigation made in order to comply with section 37(1);

+“substantial shareholder”, in relation to an insurer, means a person who holds 5% or more of the voting power of the insurer.

+[16/2011 wef 01/05/2011]

 [65